saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 ### Why Governance Comes First

-Governance is first not because it's most important—all five GOALS matter equally—but because governance failures have immediate, severe consequences.
+Governance is first not because it's most important—all five GOALS™ matter equally—but because governance failures have immediate, severe consequences.

 A performance degradation in Availability frustrates users.